RITIKYADAV0070/ReachInbox-Onebox/README.md

 1. Create a Slack incoming webhook
 2. Copy the webhook URL
-3. Add it to Lovable Cloud secrets:
+3. Add it to  Cloud secrets:
    - Go to Cloud → Secrets
    - Add `SLACK_WEBHOOK_URL` with your webhook URL